 - To find a mentor, like Paul found Peter.

-- To know some people aren’t going to “get it,” like believers were frightening by Paul.
+- To know some people aren’t going to “get it,” like believers were frightened by Paul.

 - To take the less-prestigious, less-popular roles and wait on God, like Paul went to Tarsus.